vipulDessai/game-development-notes/blender/sculpting/scuplting-in-blender.md

 ### open mask menu

-- press a and move mouse to select the options
+- press `a` and move mouse to select the options
 - options such as invert, clear, smooth etc
+  - increase contrast to darken
+  - grow mask to make it cover more area

 # Symmetry